 It occurred to me the other day that whilst not everyone has depression or anxiety it is probably quite accurate to assume that you will know someone with a mental health issue.
-So, this week, I thought that I would write a post about how to support your friend, family member or loved one who may be suffering.
+So, I thought that I would write a post on how to support someone with depression and anxiety.

 I know that everyone is different, but these are the things that I believe are the most helpful to help you support them.